-- If you have an Estate Plan are assets being distributed to your beneficiaries outright or in trust?
+- Upon death, will your estate assets be distributed to your beneficiaries outright or in trust?
 If assets are distributed to a beneficiary outright, the beneficiary can do whatever he or she pleases with the assets.
-However, those assets are at risk from the beneficiary’s creditors, spouse in a marital action, and poor judgment.
-It is possible to create a will with a trust that gives the Trustee (who may also be a beneficiary) great flexibility in distributing the assets to the beneficiaries, and at the same time protects those assets from a beneficiary’s immaturity, misuse, creditors, divorce, etc. Also, trusts in New Jersey will may be used when you want to direct how assets will pass upon the beneficiary’s death.
-For instance, many times in a second marriage a trust will be established for the benefit of the spouse but provide that upon the spouse’s death the assets will pass back to the decedent’s children.
+However, those assets are at risk from the beneficiary’s creditors, a divorcing spouse in a marital action, and poor judgment.
+It is possible to create a will with a trust that gives the Trustee (who may also be a beneficiary) great flexibility in distributing the assets to the beneficiaries, and at the same time protects those assets from a beneficiary’s immaturity, misuse, creditors, divorce, etc. Also, a trust can be used in your will when you want to direct how assets will pass upon a beneficiary’s death.
+For instance, many times in a second marriage a trust will be established for the benefit of the spouse but provide that upon the spouse’s death the trust assets will pass back to children.
 You should speak with Fredrick P. Niemann about the benefits and drawbacks of using a trust to distribute your assets to your beneficiaries.

 - If you currently have a will, are the terms of the will still appropriate?
-Many people establish wills with trusts for young beneficiaries.
-You should look at the ages when the assets will be distributed outright to the beneficiaries, keeping in mind that assets distributed to somebody who is 18 are likely to be spent differently than if distributed to a person who is 30 years of age or older.
-It may be appropriate to increase or reduce the ages at which the beneficiaries will receive an outright distribution from the will or the trust.
+Many people establish a Last Will for young beneficiaries, mostly children but not always.
+You should look at the ages when your estate assets will be distributed outright to beneficiaries, keeping in mind that assets distributed to somebody who is 18 are likely to be spent differently than if distributed to a person who is 30 years of age or older.
+It may be appropriate to increase or reduce the ages at which the beneficiaries will receive an outright distribution under our existing will or trust.

-- Alternatively, it may be appropriate to give the beneficiary an income stream or give the Trustee greater discretion to make distributions from principal.
-For example, a trust with a New Jersey will might say that a child will receive the income from the trust starting at age 25, and that the principal must be distributed to the child outright at age 30 and 35.
-Prior to age 35, the trust principal could be used for the beneficiary pursuant to the terms of the trust.
-By structuring a trust this way, the beneficiary has an opportunity to learn how to manage money.
+- Alternatively, it may be appropriate to give the beneficiary an income stream or give the Trustee greater discretion to make distributions from trust principal.
+For example, a trust within a Last Will might say that a child is entitled to receive the income from the trust starting at age 25, and that principal must be distributed to the child outright at age 30 and 35.
+Prior to age 35, you can specify that trust principal be used for the beneficiary pursuant to the terms of the trust.
+By structuring a trust this way, the beneficiary has an opportunity to learn how to budget and manage money.

 - Do any of your beneficiaries have special needs?
-If you have a disabled child or beneficiary who is elderly or has special needs, that beneficiary may need to qualify for public benefits in order to maintain their standard of living.
-If a person who is receiving public benefits receives an inheritance directly, the public benefits will cease, and the person must exhaust the inheritance to pay for the care that the public benefits would otherwise have provided for.
+If you have a disabled child or someone who is elderly or with special needs, that beneficiary may need to qualify for public benefits in order to maintain their standard of living.
+If a person who is receiving public benefits receives an inheritance directly, the public benefits will cease, and the person will have to exhaust their inheritance to pay for the care that public benefits would otherwise have provided for.
 Once the inheritance is exhausted, the person must then reapply for benefits.
 This can be a traumatic and expensive process.
 Instead, you should consider leaving assets in a purely discretionary Special Needs Trust for the person, drafted in such a way that it does not interfere with the person’s ability to receive public benefits.
 By using this approach, the trust becomes a security blanket for the beneficiary, not a burden.
 You can read more about protecting a special needs trust by reading our dedicated web page on special needs trust here.